 City of San José staff are creating multilingual Flash Reports from the daily Emergency Notifications.

 The Santa Clara County Public Health Department's Dashboard includes a map of cases across the county, searchable by zip code.
 It also provides graphs and data on demographic distribution (cases by age group, by gender, or by ethnicity /race), and on cases in long-term care facilities (assisted living facilities, nursing homes, etc.), on cases in hospitals, and on hospital capacity.
+California collects COVID-related data for all the counties in the state on its statistical webpages, and the SF Chronicle newspaper complies data for the extended 9-county Bay Area.
+These data dashboards are updated frequently, often daily.

 At present, the most accurate data maps of this disease across the U. S. and worldwide comes from Johns Hopkins University.